tombenner/nui/README.md

 Description
 -----------
-NUI is a drop-in UI kit for iOS that lets you style UI elements using a style sheet, similar to CSS.
+NUI is a UI kit for iOS that lets you style UI elements using a style sheet, similar to CSS.
 It lets you style an entire app in minutes.

 Out of the box, the styling looks like this: